alex-serban/3-tier-app-oci/README.md

 ```
 To authenticate to the *Autonomous Database* the *Oracle Wallet* needs to be downloaded from the Object Storage and unzipped in the `/usr/lib/oracle/18.3/client64/lib/network/admin/` directory.

 Final step is to write the application.
-In the `/var/www/html` director the `index.html` file needs to be replaced with the following `index.sh` file:
+In the `/var/www/html` director the `index.html` file needs to be replaced with `index.sh` containing:

 ```bash
 #!/bin/sh